Yvette-Ibarra/Yvette-Ibarra/README.md

 ### Hi there 👋
+I’m currently working on learning how to use git-hub and git.
+I’m currently learning command line.
+😄 Pronouns: She, Her

+Data Science

 <!--
 **Yvette-Ibarra/Yvette-Ibarra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.